Find out how the Tradeshow Access Programme (TAP) can help promote your business overseas, and how to apply for financial support.

 - stand costs - including design, construction and stand dressing

-In some cases grants may also be agreed to match against direct conference costs where the purpose of attending is to promote the business, e.g.:
+In some cases grants may also be agreed to match against direct conference costs where the purpose of attending is to promote the business, for example:

 - conference fees